Sally Bowles: I Am a Camera

 American actress Julie Harris originated the role of Sally Bowles in John Van Druten's 1951 play I Am a Camera, for which she received the 1952 Tony Award for Best Performance by a Leading Actress in a Play.

 In his memoirs, Isherwood recounts how "when Julie Harris was rehearsing for the part of Sally in the American production of I Am a Camera, [director] John van Druten and Christopher discussed with her the possibility that nearly all of Sally's sex life is imaginary; and they agreed that the part should be played so that the audience wouldn't be able to make up its mind, either."
 Isherwood, in particular, was adamant that Sally not be portrayed as "a tart"—an avaricious prostitute.
 In a letter to John Van Druten, Isherwood explained that Sally "is a little girl who has listened to what the grown-ups had said about tarts, and who was trying to copy those things."

 Following the play's critical acclaim, Isherwood ascribed the success entirely to Harris' performance as the insouciant Sally Bowles.
 Isherwood later described Harris' performance as "more essentially Sally Bowles than the Sally of my book, and much more like Sally than the real girl [Ross] who long ago gave me the idea for my character".
 Barbara Baxley took over the role when Harris departed.
-Harris recreated the role for the heavily censored and bowdlerized 1955 film adaptation, also titled I Am a Camera.
+Harris recreated the role for the bowlderized and heavily censored 1955 film adaptation, also titled I Am a Camera.
 Later, Dorothy Tutin starred as Sally in a successful 1954 British stage production.